rasundsbak/rtd-tutorial/docs/source/04_ai_board.rst

 **HPC**, A High Performance Computing cluster

-**Transformers** A transformer is a learning architecture developed by researchers at Google and based on the multi-head attention mechanism, proposed in the 2017 paper _Attention Is All You Need_ (Vaswani et.al.
-2023)
+**Transformers** A transformer is a learning architecture developed by researchers at Google and based on the multi-head attention mechanism, proposed in the 2017 paper "Attention Is All You Need" (Vaswani et.al.
+2023).

 **The .gguf format** developed by @ggerganov is a quantified AI file format that that stores both tensors and metadata in a single file.